What is a customer Portal?

 The plugin is capable of connecting to multiple Zoho Apps to create a unified customer portal experience for your users.
 Some of these connections will be managed all through the plugin, however the CRM connection includes an Extension in the CRM Marketplace that will need to be installed as well.

 2.)
-The CRM extension adds a few fields to the contacts module like username and permission options.
+The CRM extension adds a few fields to the contacts module like last login date and permission options.
 It also installs a button used to invite contacts to the portal and an email invitation template.
 These options are added to the CRM to make it easy to invite contacts to the portal and manage permissions etc. Without having to login to the plugin.
-The extension for the CRM is free since it works hand in hand with the paid Plugin for your website.
+The extension for the CRM is free since it works hand in hand with the paid plugin for your website.

 Does Zoho have a Customer Portal option?